 - G-vTAP Container which is the Gigamon traffic acquisition container - GigaVUE® V Series Nodes - GigaVUE® V Series Controllers - G-vTAP Container is the Traffic Acquisition Component of Gigamon's Kubernetes Network Visibility Offering.
-It receives mirrored traffic from various Kubernetes Networking Infrastructure such as Flannel and Calico and overlays (VXLAN) them to GigaVUE V Series nodes or the physical nodes for further processing. - GigaVUE® V Series Controller manages multiple V Series nodes and orchestrates the flow of traffic from GigaVUE V Series nodes to the monitoring tools.
+It receives mirrored traffic from various Kubernetes Networking Infrastructure such as Flannel and Calico and overlays (VXLAN) them to GigaVUE V Series nodes or the physical nodes for further processing. - GigaVUE ® V Series Controller manages multiple V Series nodes and orchestrates the flow of traffic from GigaVUE V Series nodes to the monitoring tools.
 GigaVUE-FM uses one or more GigaVUE V Series Controllers to communicate with the GigaVUE V Series nodes. - GigaVUE® V Series Node is a visibility node that aggregates mirrored traffic from multiple G-vTAP containers.
-It applies filters, manipulates the packets using GigaSMART applications, and distributes the optimized traffic to: - · Cloud-based tools - Backhaul to GigaVUE Cloud using GRE or VxLAN tunnels - On-premise tools, such as a GigaVUE H Series device
+It applies filters, manipulates the packets using GigaSMART applications, and distributes the optimized traffic to: - Cloud-based tools - Backhaul to GigaVUE Cloud using GRE or VXLAN tunnels - · On-premise tools, such as a GigaVUE H Series device

-3 Configure Components in Kubernetes
+Configure Components in Kubernetes

 This chapter describes how to configure G-vTAP containers, GigaVUE® V Series Controllers, and GigaVUE® V Series nodes in your environment.
-Refer to the following sections for details:
+Refer to the following sections for details:---

-- Before You Begin on page 11
+- "Before You Begin" below

-- Launch GigaVUE-FM Instance on page 15
+- "Launch GigaVUE-FM Instance" on page 12

-- Deploy G-vTAP Containers on page 18
+- "Deploy G-vTAP Containers" on page 15

-- Configure GigaVUE Cloud Suite for OpenStack on page 15
+- "Configure GigaVUE Cloud Suite for OpenStack" on page 12

-NOTE: GigaVUE® Fabric Manager (GigaVUE-FM) must be already installed and configured in your environment.
+Note: GigaVUE® Fabric Manager (GigaVUE-FM) must be already installed and configured in your environment.